Energy Geopolitics in Russian Foreign Policy: Strategy, Security, and Global Influence Course

 Learning Outcomes

-• Understand the link between natural resources and Russian foreign policy.
+• Understand the link between energy resources and Russian foreign policy.

-• Identify key institutions, actors, and mechanisms in Russia’s energy strategy.
+• Identify key institutions and actors in Russia’s energy strategy.

-• Analyse the geopolitical role of energy in Russia’s regional and global relations.
+• Analyse energy’s geopolitical role in Russia’s relations.

-• Evaluate case studies of Russia’s energy diplomacy and conflict.
+• Evaluate case studies of Russia’s energy diplomacy and conflicts.

 Assessment